 In addition to Britain, the Chorale has toured extensively in the West Indies (Curaçao, Grenada, St. Vincent, Barbados, Jamaica), and in North America and Central America (New York, Toronto, Montreal, Miami, Philadelphia, Washington DC, and Costa Rica).
 It has received standing ovations from capacity audiences at such prestigious venues as St Martin-in-the-Fields in London, the Assembly Rooms in York, and the Hall of the Americas in Washington.
 Over the years, it has performed for internationally acclaimed personalities such as Lord Browne and Colin Powell, and has entertained international delegates from the OAS and the Commonwealth, Caricom Heads of Government, and Commonwealth magistrates.

-In 1995, the Youth Chorale was formed, followed by the Children’s Choir in 2012, and both regularly perform with their adult counterparts.
+In 1995, the Youth Chorale was formed for singers post-SEA through 26 years old.
+In 2012, it began welcoming children eight years and up.
 All the choir members, as well as virtually all artistic and production team members, volunteer their time — unpaid.
-Members come from every sector of Trinidad and Tobago society, devoting two evenings a week throughout the year to rigorous rehearsals, plus extra work as production time approaches.
-Membership averages 120 across the adult, Youth and Children’s Choirs, though the youth numbers alone have at times reached 100.
+Members come from every sector of Trinidad and Tobago society, devoting time throughout the year to rigorous rehearsals, plus extra work as production time approaches.
+Membership averages 100 across the adult and youth groups.
 New members are welcomed at the beginning of each session.